Parts of Speech Basics...

 Another beginning is lesson is the parts of speech review.
-It is impossible to learn Latin without a basic understanding of at least nouns, adjectives, verbs and adverbs.
 For some students, this is comes very naturally, others painfully slowly.
 For your students who do not intuitively grasp the differences between the basic parts of speech, I suggest that you give them these three "tests."
 Each test will help them figure out what part of speech the word is.
 It's simple.
 If the word makes sense in this phrase, then it is that part of speech.
 If it doesn't, then it is not.

 The noun test: